 Median Pay: Variable.
 To set your rate, start by dividing your old compensation by hours worked.
 Don’t forget to factor in your health and retirement benefits and paid time off when making your calculations.

-You might find that working as a consultant pays more on an hourly basis than being an employee, especially as a senior with knowledge and experience companies need.
+You might find that working as a consultant pays more on an hourly basis than being an employee, especially as a senior with the knowledge and experience companies need.

 3. Athletic Coach